-The City of Billings was awarded $1.2 million in HOME-ARP funding through the U.S. Department of Housing and Urban Development (HUD).
+The City of Billings was awarded HOME-ARP funding through the U.S. Department of Housing and Urban Development (HUD).
 Funding must benefit individuals or households who are homeless, at risk of homelessness, and other vulnerable populations, by providing housing, rental assistance, supportive services, and non-congregate shelter, to reduce homelessness and increase housing stability.

 HOME-ARP funding must be fully expended by September 2030.